-- Receive the required number of clock hours of training.

-- Pass all written Milady exams.

-- Pay all tuition costs owed to the school.
+- Receive the required number of clock hours of training. - Pass all written Milady exams. - Pay all tuition costs or make satisfactory arrangements for payment of all monies owed to the school.

-- Pass practical teaching evaluation.

 Once the student has met all these requirements, he/she will receive a CERTIFICATE of COMPLETION.